Ilagan: Agriculture, fishery, and animal industry

-Production

 Ilagan, known as the Corn Capital, boasts an annual corn production of 200,000 metric tons sourced from its expansive 33,500 hectares of cultivation areas.
 Additionally, the city yields 80,000 metric tons of rice annually from 15,000 hectares of rice fields, with fisheries contributing 250 metric tons per year from local rivers, streams, and fishponds.
 The dairy sector is burgeoning, evidenced by the emergence of dairy farms capable of producing 2,000 liters per hour of milk, attracting investments such as Mr. Moo Production Corporation's establishment of manufacturing facilities in the province.

 Banks

 As of April 15, 2024, Ilagan has a total of 22 banks with a total volume of bank deposits at billion.
 Government banks such as Landbank of the Philippines (LBP), and Development Bank of the Philippines (DBP) are present in the city.
 Security Bank opened its 328th branch in this city.

 Commerce and trade

 There were even more establishments in 1995 with a total of 1,877 in all.
 The trend shows that from 1995 to 2000, there was a growth of 2.94%, but from 2000 to 2006 a decreasing growth rate of -1.75% was registered.
 For the year 2000, commercial trade was at 1,996 revealing that there were more or less than 201 establishments that had been closed down within the period 2000–2006.
 Commerce and trade are the second economic-based income of the people of Ilagan.

 In the year 2006, statistics showed that there are currently 1,795 registered business establishments.
 Just like the past years, for the year 2006, commercial activities within the municipality are classified into wholesale, retail, and service-oriented businesses.